-In this microphone photo for example, notice how sharp and focussed the object is.
+For example, notice how sharp the microphone is in this photo.
 But how blurred the background is.

 The photographer wants you to focus on the microphone, not what’s going on behind it.

-This effect was achieved by adjusting the DOF settings on the camera.
+This effect was done by adjusting the camera’s DOF.

 For example, the photographer will have used a wider aperture setting (also known as an F-stop number).
 This lets in more light to create a shallower DOF so only the object is in focus.

 Narrower apertures let in less light, so give a deeper DOF.
-That’s what you do when you want everything in sharp focus.
+You do that when you want everything to be in sharp focus.